-So untoward and viscously untruthful were the attacks by Carter against Presidential opponent Ronald Reagan that Nancy Reagan took the unprecedented step of doing a television commercial, verbally delivering the equivalent of a hard wet slap for his lies in which he accused Governor Reagan of wanting to divide America, “Black from white Christian from Jew.”
+So untoward and viscously untruthful were the attacks by Carter against Presidential opponent Ronald Reagan that Nancy Reagan took the unprecedented step of doing a television commercial, verbally delivering the equivalent of a hard wet slap across the face for his lies, in which he accused Governor Reagan of wanting to divide America, “Black from white Christian from Jew.”

 In college Ronald Reagan had taken several black members of his college football team home to stay with he and his family, because Jim Crow laws that Carter used to his advantage while ascending the ranks in Georgia politics prohibited blacks from staying in “whites only” hotel(s).
 Ronald Reagan quit a California country club in protest when he learned the club barred Jews.
 And, it’s a fact that as Governor, Ronald Reagan appointed hundreds more blacks to his administration than progressive Democrat predecessors Earl Warren and Pat Brown had done.

-Jimmy Carter on the other hand loved to boast at every opportunity how his “mamma had taken care of the niggras.”
+Jimmy Carter on the other hand loved to boast at every opportunity how his “mamma had taken care of their niggras.”
 I can still his reprehensible campaign references to his “mamma and the niggras.”